 Students having difficulty in this course are advised to use the office hours of the instructor, to seek the help of the teaching assistant(s), and are encouraged to use the tutoring, math, and writing support offered by the Academic Services Center located on the ground floor of the Library.
+One of our Biology Majors, Christina Welch, is well known for being a terrific tutor there for biology core courses, chemistry, and physics!
+Her hours are W and F 9-11 AM, and R 9-noon.
 If you need these services, you should seek help before it is too late to make a difference in the course outcome.

 In laboratory, your Teaching Assistant is Zach Skarzynski (skarzynskiz∂my⋅easternct⋅edu 860‑378‑7429).
 Zach took Organismal Biology a few semesters ago and, because of his performance, he was invited to be a TA for this class.
 He is a biology major and thus can help you in many ways working your way through our program!
 He has endured our cognate (CHE and MAT) courses and can help with those too.